Ayurvedic herbs for digestion & gut health

 Pomegranate Seeds help balance and excite the appetite and the process of digestion.
 The seeds are processed at the unique and specific way described in conventional texts.
 This maximizes the potency.
 The components also have six ayurvedic tastes: sweet, sour, salty, pungent, bitter, and astringent.
 These tastes are significant because every taste stimulates a different part of metabolism and digestion, helping complete food assimilation.

-Ayurveda tips for helping digestion
+Ayurveda tips for digestion & gut health

 Ayurveda Tips for Improving Digestion and Elimination